Before starting with the installation, check that the server meets the hardware requirements.

 Memory Interleaving

 Memory interleaving assigns memory positions with contiguous addresses to different DIMM modules of RAM.
-This is desirable, but we want interleaving only across DIMM modules of the ame NUMA node.
+This is desirable, but we want interleaving only across DIMM modules of the same NUMA node.
 In AMD, this is achieved with the following option:

 - Memory Interleaving: Auto.